Below we've put together a list of best practices to ensure you get the most out of your experience using GroupRaise.

 BONUS: At the bottom of this page we have included a downloadable PDF of the GroupRaise Playbook--your guide to executing key functions on your account from your first event request to mailing the donation check.
-This is an excellent guide to pass on to any staff who may have access to your account and need help walking through the process.

 Before the Event